DriedSponge/nextdormneighbor/README.md

 - 25% or 2000+ residents in total access this platfrom on a weekly basis.

 ### Revenue/Profit Output
-- Official contract partner with MyHFS/University of Washington to connect housing service with students/residents.
+- Official contract partner with MyHFS/University of Washington to be a paid service to easily organize and advertise school events.
 - Collaborate with local companys to advertise and feature.

 ### Competetiors/Existing Solutions